Hal Elliott

-Harold William "Ace" Elliott (May 29, 1899 – April 25, 1963) was an American baseball pitcher.
+Harold William "Ace" Elliott (May 29, 1899 – April 25, 1963) was an American professional baseball pitcher.
 He played Major League Baseball for the Philadelphia Phillies from 1929 to 1932.
 He led the National League by appearing in 48 games as a pitcher in 1930.
 Over his four-year major league career, he compiled an 11–24 record with a 6.95 earned run average (ERA).
 Elliot has the dubious distinction of having the highest career ERA among all major league pitchers with at least 300 innings pitched since baseball's modern era began in 1901.

 Early life

 Elliott was born in Mt.
 Clemens, Michigan in 1899.
 His father, John W. Elliott, was born in Canada, and his mother, Anna Elliott, was born in Germany.
 At the time of the 1900 United States census, Elliott and his parents were living in Mt.
 Clemens, and his father was employed as a day laborer.
 At the time of the 1910 United States census, Elliott was living in Mt.
 Clemens with his father's parents and two younger siblings.
 His father was employed at the time as an engineer at a hotel.

 Elliott served in the United States Army Air Service during World War I as a private in the 66th Balloon Company.
 After the war, he attended the University of Michigan and played college baseball for the Michigan Wolverines baseball team from 1921 to 1922.
 The 1923 Michiganensian noted: "Elliott was easily the sophomore find of the pitching staff.
 His absence next year will be deeply felt."